 - Blend until smooth.
 If you have some small chunks of dates that’s okay, it will just contribute to the chewiness.
 Blend until really smooth if you prefer no chunks.

-- Bake at 375°F/190°C for 20 minutes, until a toothpick comes out mostly clean with a bit of batter on the end.
+- Bake for 15-20 minutes, until a toothpick comes out mostly clean.
 Ovens vary so keep a close eye around the 15 minute mark.

-- They cook more as they cool so make sure NOT to overbake.
-You want the toothpick to be slightly wet when you test, if it is dry you left them to bake too long.
+- They cook more as they cool so make sure NOT to over bake.
+For fudgier brownies, you want the toothpick to be slightly wet when you test.

 - Allow to cool completely, at least an hour but the longer the better, and then cut and serve.
 These brownies get better the longer they set.
 I tried them the next day and even the day after that and they just got chewier and fudgier.

 If you use the optional caramel crunch topping: